 All DoD contractors must achieve CMMC compliance by 2025, but they should begin preparing for those audits now.
 Auditors will be in high demand once they become available, so it’s important for contractors to start this process as soon as possible.
 (Learn more: Who needs to be CMMC compliant?)

-An authorized CMMC auditor may conduct several types of audits, depending on the CMMC maturity level the contractor is attempting to achieve.
+An authorized CMMC auditor may conduct several types of audits, depending on the CMMC maturity level and cybersecurity standards the contractor is attempting to achieve.
 The complexity of this process and the degree of the contractor’s involvement can therefore vary greatly, especially when the auditor performs multiple audits.
 Assessors can help contractors on their journey towards CMMC, although they won’t be allowed to grant certification to those Organizations Seeking Certification (OSCs) Here are some areas to focus on, prior to a CMMC audit.

 The CMMC-AB authorizes Registered Provider Organizations (RPOs) to provide the consulting and support that contractors need to meet their new obligations under CMMC.
 RPOs are trusted by the CMMC-AB, as they have been trained in CMMC methodologies.
 Contractors can thus simplify the auditing process by partnering with an RPO.
 The basic steps of preparing for a CMMC audit include determining the maturity level your organization requires, assessing its current security posture and establishing a security roadmap for achieving the required maturity level.